 What better way to show off a new cookbook then to present a sample recipe from the publication, and this raw, vegan chocolate orange torte is a decadent yet easy representation of what you will discover in The Blender Girl.
 I mean seriously, is it any wonder that this amazing vegan AND gluten-free cookbook hit the top 200 of ALL books on Amazon?

-This chocolate orange torte recipe is reprinted with permission from The Blender Girl: Super-Easy, Super-Healthy Meals, Snacks, Desserts, and Drinks–100 Gluten-Free, Vegan Recipes! by Tess Masters, copyright © 2014.
+This chocolate orange torte recipe with photo is reprinted with permission from The Blender Girl: Super-Easy, Super-Healthy Meals, Snacks, Desserts, and Drinks–100 Gluten-Free, Vegan Recipes! by Tess Masters, copyright © 2014.
 Published by Ten Speed Press, a division of Random House, Inc.

 Special Diet Notes & Options: Raw Chocolate Orange Torte

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, peanut-free, soy-free, vegan, vegetarian, and delightfully raw.
 Note that all of the recipes in The Blender Girl are made without dairy, eggs, and gluten.

 For a paleo chocolate orange torte, you can use maple syrup in place of the agave nectar in the filling.

 - ½ cup (80g) firmly packed chopped pitted dates, plus more as needed